Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 8

 TUESDAY OCT 30

 on the horizon.
-Am reading Frank Clunes "Dig" the story of the
+Am reading Frank Clunes "Dig", the story of the

-Burk and Wills expedition.
+Burke and Wills expedition.
 The weather is freshening and the ship

 has a lot of movement.
 It is our first really cold day.
 Have seen